aclark4life/blog-2017/2015/10/05/i-reinstalled-again/index.rst

 I'm writing this post now because since my last post, I've begun storing a snippets on `gist.github.com <https://gist.github.com/aclark4life/starred>`_ to help automate the process.
 This way, I get "the best of both worlds":

-    - Automation of the tedious parts &
+- Automation of the tedious parts, &
 - Interaction with the fun parts.

 Specifically, with El Capitan I've settled on these 4 snippets: